Â

 - SI2 Small Inclusion Easy to see

-- P1 Pique Can be seen without magnifying glass
+- P1 Piqué Can be seen without a magnifying glass

-- P2 Pique Can be seen without magnifying glass
+- P2 Piqué Can be seen without a magnifying glass

 -

-P3 Pique Can be seen without magnifying glass
+P3 Piqué Can be seen without a magnifying glass

-The number of carat, indicates the weight of the diamond, 1 carat is 0.2 grams, and 0.10ct for example, stands for 0.02 grams.
-In ancient times there were other measurements.
-For weighing diamonds, the seed of the carob tree used.
-This seed had almost always the same weight, so it was reliable enough to use for weighing the precious diamonds.
+The number of carats indicates the weight of the diamond, 1 carat is 0.2 grams, and 0.10 carats, for example, stands for 0.02 grams.
+In ancient times there were other dimensions.
+The seed of the carob tree was used to weigh diamonds.
+This seed almost always had the same weight, and was therefore reliable enough to use for weighing the precious diamonds.
 The Latin name of the tree is Ceratonia siliqua, and the fruit was called Keration, hence probably the name carat.
-So you see, diamonds are from the beginning of time, and will last forever!
+So you see, diamonds are from the beginning of time and will last forever.